-Most cars built after 2000 are compatible with E10.
+Most cars (as well as motorcycles and scooters) built after 2000 are compatible with E10.
 In fact, since E10 became the European test fuel in 2016, new cars are not only compatible with E10, they are optimised to run on it.
 Cars that are incompatible with E10 are mostly classic, hobbyist vehicles or are older cars.
 They represent a marginal share of the EU fleet and an even smaller fraction of total EU petrol consumption.

 In Europe, most petrol sold corresponds to E5, while E10 represents a growing share of the market.
 E10 has been progressively rolled out across Europe since 2009 and is currently available in 14 EU countries: Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Hungary, Latvia, Lithuania, Luxembourg, the Netherlands, Romania and Slovakia.

 E10 has been a success in the vast majority of Member States where it was introduced, providing for an increase in renewable in the transport energy mix while lowering the GHG footprint of the fuels.

 E10 petrol market share in selected Member States (updated Sept.
 2020)

 Maintaining multiple grades of petrol in the EU only leads to

 - Consumer confusion